porthiago/hackerrank-challenges/01. Sales by Match/README.md

 ## Notes for Solution:

 ### Important Detail:
-- Through the for loop used in the solution, it is necessary to decrease the index to iterate each time an element is deleted through "splice".
+- Through the for loop used in the solution, it is necessary to decrease the index to iterate each time an element is deleted by "splice".